PEDAGOGY

 Method books

-Currently, I am mainly using “Piano Adventures”, but I have experience teaching many other methods, which are part of my piano studio library collection.
-The methods I use more frequently are listed below.
-With transfer students (children or adults), I can adapt to the methods they are using, always considering switching methods at some point if results are not satisfactory.
+My main resource is "Piano Adventures", and I also have experience with various other methods from my piano studio library collection.
+The methods I frequently use are listed below.
+For transfer students, whether children or adults, I am flexible and can adapt to the methods they prefer, always considering the possibility of transitioning to different methods if the results are not satisfactory.

 Children (from 4 to 6-7)

-“My First Piano Adventure” by Randall Faber.
-It is a lot of fun for the little ones.
-Five delightful “friends at the piano” engage the student with fun songs in many genres — folk, classical, blues, and originals.
-The books offer plenty of different activities and games providing a holistic learning approach.
-Each Lesson Book includes audio recordings that offer a unique listening experience with outstanding orchestrations and vocals.
+“My First Piano Adventure” by Nancy and Randall Faber: Designed for the little ones, this series features five delightful “friends at the piano” who engage students with fun songs in many genres — folk, classical, blues, and originals.
+The books offer a wide range of activities and games, providing a holistic learning approach.
+Each Lesson Book includes audio recordings, offering a unique listening experience with outstanding orchestrations and vocals.

 Children (from around 7)

 “Piano Adventures” by Nancy and Randall Faber.
-I mainly use four books from all the levels (Primer to level 5): Lesson book, Theory, Performance, and Technique and Artistry.
-I may complement with some songs from other books from the series like Disney, Popular repertoire, Christmas books, etc.
+I mainly incorporate four key books across all levels (Primer to level 5): Lesson book, Theory, Performance, and Technique and Artistry.
+Additionally, I may enhance the curriculum with selected pieces from other books in the series, such as Disney, Popular Repertoire, Gold Performance, Christmas books, duet books, etc.

 Adults (beginners)